How many of us are still in the “psychedelic closet”?

 Oakland, California then upped the ante by decriminalizing magic mushrooms, peyote, Ayahuasca, and DMT.

-Ayahuasca is being used legally throughout much of the United States, bypassing laws by appealing to ‘religious freedom.’
+Ayahuasca is being used legally throughout much of the United States, protected under the banner of ‘religious freedom.’

 Legal psychedelic retreats are beginning to spring up all over the world, in certain forward-thinking places that are friendly toward extraordinary plants.